 In the kitchen, I don’t follow a recipe.
+No recipe cooking is my recipe.
 I open the fridge and examine treasure among the shelves.
 I can imagine a red pepper roasting into a pasty amber; garlic frying up into an aroma; olive oil pregnant with history.
 O look!
 There is an Eggplant in my fridge.
 Is there anything more alluring than discovering an unexpected eggplant?
 “Dinner will be good tonight” I smile as I contemplate the curve of my surprise vegetable.

 “What is your recipe?”
 I dread the question.
 If you only knew how I cook.
 You would be appalled.
 My recipe is that I have no recipe.
+No recipe cooking is the name of the game in my kitchen.
 It sounds philosophical or romantic.
 Try to keep those notions at the door.
 It means cut fingers; burned forearms; mess; accidents; unpredictable results.
 Learning the hardest way there is to learn.
 Do you even know what it’s like to be walking along your neighborhood minding your own business only to have a cauliflower wink at you?
 To be instructed “Take me home, undress me, boil me and pour béchamel sauce all over my naked limps”.

 “What’s for dinner?”
 A nagging question that doesn’t have an answer yet.